-- name (str) Name of the dataset - refgenome (str or Bio.SeqRecord.SeqRecord) Reference genome location pointing to a fasta file or a SeqRecord object from Biopython that contains the sequences. - roi (str or None) Bed-file defining the region of interest.
+- name (str) Name of the dataset - refgenome (str or Bio.SeqRecord.SeqRecord) Reference genome location pointing to a fasta file or a SeqRecord object from Biopython that contains the sequences. - roi (str, list(Interval), BedTool, pandas.DataFrame or None) Region of interest over which to iterate.
 If set to None, the sequence will be fetched from the entire genome and a genomic indexer must be attached later.
 Otherwise, the coverage is only determined for the region of interest. - binsize (int or None) Binsize in basepairs.
 For binsize=None, the binsize will be determined from the bed-file directly which requires that all intervals in the bed-file are of equal length.
 Otherwise, the intervals in the bed-file will be split to subintervals of length binsize in conjunction with stepsize.
 Default: None. - stepsize (int or None) stepsize in basepairs for traversing the genome.
 If stepsize is None, it will be set equal to binsize.
 Default: None. - flank (int) Flanking region in basepairs to be extended up and downstream of each interval.
 Default: 0. - order (int) Order for the one-hot representation.
 Default: 1. - storage (str) Storage mode for storing the sequence may be 'ndarray' or 'hdf5'.
 Default: 'ndarray'. - datatags (list(str) or None) List of datatags.
 Together with the dataset name, the datatags are used to construct a cache file.
 If cache=False, this option does not have an effect.
 Default: None. - cache (boolean) Indicates whether to cache the dataset.
 Default: False. - overwrite (boolean) Overwrite the cachefiles.
+Default: False.

-Default: False. - store_whole_genome (boolean) Indicates whether the whole genome or only ROI should be loaded.
+- store_whole_genome (boolean) Indicates whether the whole genome or only ROI should be loaded.
 If False, a bed-file with regions of interest must be specified.
 Default: False. - random_state (None or int) random_state used to internally randomize the dataset.
 This option is best used when consuming data for training from an HDF5 file.
 Since random data access from HDF5 may be probibitively slow, this option allows to randomize the dataset during loading.
 In case an integer-valued random_state seed is supplied, make sure that all training datasets (e.g. input and output datasets) use the same random_state value so that the datasets are synchronized.
-Default: None means that no randomization is used.
+Default: None means that no randomization is used. - verbose (boolean) Verbosity.
+Default: False

+'''

-''' classmethod create_from_seq(name, fastafile, storage='ndarray', seqtype='dna', order=1, fixedlen=None, datatags=None, cache=False, channel_last=True, overwrite=False) Create a Bioseq class from a biological sequences. '''
+classmethod create_from_seq(name, fastafile, storage='ndarray', seqtype='dna', order=1, fixedlen=None, datatags=None, cache=False, overwrite=False, verbose=False)

+'''

+Create a Bioseq class from a biological sequences.